zhmee/FloraSense/README.md

 WELCOME TO: FLORASENSE

 # 🌸 Flower Recommendation & Visualization Platform

 ## Overview

-This project is an intelligent flower recommendation and visualization system that combines traditional information retrieval techniques with modern AI-powered reasoning.
-It allows users to search for flowers based on meaning, occasion, aesthetics, and care preferences, and returns personalized recommendations with rich explanations.
+This project is an flower recommendation and visualization system that combines information retrieval techniques with AI-powered reasoning.
+It allows users to search for flowers based on meaning, occasion, aesthetics, and care preferences, and returns personalized recommendations with explanations behind each decision.

 The system integrates:

-* Classical recommendation methods (SVD, TF-IDF)
+* Classic recommendation methods (SVD, TF-IDF)
 * Retrieval-Augmented Generation (RAG)
-* Optional Large Language Model (LLM) reasoning
+* Large Language Model (LLM) reasoning
 * Interactive frontend visualization

 ---